-The US-based company has made a remarkable aircraft, capable of being a real competition to the DJI Phantom series and the Yuneec Typhoon Q500+.
+The US-based company has made a remarkable camera drone, capable of being a real competition to the DJI Phantom series and the Yuneec Typhoon Q500+.
 The X-Star Premium has got it all – 4K Ultra HD video camera for stunning shots from above, Live View up to 1.2 miles away (similar to Lightbridge) and autonomous flight modes via the Starlink app (which works both for iOS or Android).
 The positioning of the drone is taken care of by the Dual GPS/GLONASS outdoor navigation systems, and there’s also a SecureFly magnetic interference protection system, which is quite handy.
 What I particularly like about this quadcopter is that it comes with a number of bundled accessories: a Premium hard case (which is really rugged and makes you feel like James Bond while you carry your drone), a 64-GB MicroSD card, intelligent battery, 1-hour fast charger, spare propellers and small parts.
 Last, but definitely not least is the customer support – Autel is known to be one of the best out there when it comes to helping their customers in case of problems.
 The support team is U.S. based and works seven days a week, providing assistance for every issue you might have.

 5. Phantom 3 Professional

 To this day many people consider DJI’s Phantom 3 Professional the drone which provides the best “bang for buck”.
-With its lowered price (due to the release of the Phantom4), the P3P is an incredibly good deal.
+With its lowered price (due to the release of the Phantom4 and Phantom 4 Pro), the P3P is an incredibly good deal.
 People are often arguing that this aircraft isn’t inferior in any way to the Phantom 4, as according to them the latter provides only insignificant little upgrades.
 While I don’t share this opinion completely, I can see why some people think that way – this product is packed with the features every drone enthusiast dreams to have – 4K 30fps camera (also capable of shooting 1080p in 60fps), Lightbridge connectivity which allows you to fly the drone up to 5000 meters away while still maintaining 720p live video streaming to your device, Vision Positioning System for low/indoors/No-GPS flying, Intelligent flight modes, auto takeoff and landing and more.
 The flight time of the aircraft is roughly 23 minutes, and it comes with an extra battery.

 6. Phantom 4

 One of the most popular drones in this list is the Phantom 4.
-Many people consider it the king of the “prosumer” (professional/consumer) drones simply because it has the latest features you can get in a drone and it’s ridiculously easy to fly.
+Many people consider it the king of the “prosumer” (professional/consumer) drones with camera simply because it has the latest features you can get in a drone and it’s ridiculously easy to fly.
 The aircraft is completely RTF (Ready to Fly) and while it has every feature from the Phantom 3 Professional, it also adds some newer ones.
 For instance, it has larger battery which gives it a flight time of around 25-28 minutes (an improvement over the older models).
 Also, there are some newly-added modes such as Active Tracking and Tap to Fly – they will help you navigate the drone much easier than before, without even using the remote controller.
 In addition, Sports mode allows the Phantom 4 to tilt a full 45 degrees during flying and reach speeds up to 45 mph (roughly 20m/s).
 However, if you’re flying with the wind, you can reach even higher speeds – 50, even 60 mph.
 That’s not all: A front obstacle avoidance system is also present, so in case you are flying straight at a tree for an example, the drone will reposition itself (or stop) before hitting it.
 Here’s the obstacle avoidance system in action: